yashingle1207/matlab-digit-classifier-CNN-pruning/README.md

 The project focuses on optimizing a digit-classification CNN in MATLAB for MCU deployment on the EFM32GG11 platform.
 The workflow combines baseline CNN training, structured pruning, post-training quantization, and embedded profiling to study the tradeoff between validation accuracy, model size, Flash/RAM usage, and energy per inference.

-## Overview

-The CNN is designed for 28x28 grayscale digit images.
-The baseline model is trained in MATLAB using SGDM, then optimized with L1-norm structured pruning to remove redundant channels.
-After pruning, the workflow applies 8-bit post-training quantization using MATLAB `dlquantizer` with calibration and validation data.

-The embedded validation context uses the EFM32GG11 MCU platform with Simplicity Studio and Commander Tool profiling.
-The project compares Flash usage, RAM usage, and energy consumption before and after optimization.

 ## Why This Project Matters